Pulkit-Pandey-09/Newsletter-Signup/README.md

 Tech Stack: HTML, CSS, JS, NODE.JS, EXPRESS, BOOTSTRAP

 <h3> Motive </h3>
-<p> The prime motivation behind the project was to built an newsletter signup website for a youtube news channel PUBLIC NEWS, which will allow users to subscribe to the channel newsletter and stay updated</p>
+<p> The prime motivation behind the project was to built an newsletter signup website for a youtube news channel PUBLIC NEWS, which would allow users to subscribe to the channel newsletter and stay updated</p>

 <h3>Time-Line</h3>
 <p>Read the documentation of bootstrap framework and selected best template for sigup page.
 Added bootstrap cdn and custom style sheet.
 Edited body section of signup.html page</p>